jongpie/NebulaCacheManager/joys-of-apex-article/README.md

 # Iteratively Building a Flexible Caching System

-## TODO add intro paragraph here

-Since I last [wrote an article for Joys of Apex](https://www.jamessimone.net/blog/joys-of-apex/whats-new-with-nebula-logger/), TODO

 When it comes to developing in Apex, we need to always be aware of any platform limitations.
 And often, data that we need to use in Apex can come with overhead to retrieve or generate it.
 In particular, I've found myself especially concerned with 3 limits:

 1. **SOQL query limits**: Apex has a limit on the number of queries you can execute per transaction.
 Furthermore, queries on large objects (with millions of rows of data) can be slow, which slows down other parts of the system for users.
 In some situations, orgs can have [their org throttled](https://help.salesforce.com/s/articleView?id=000384939&type=1) due SOQL query issues (among other reasons), so ensuring your Apex code effectively utilizes queries in LDV orgs can become crucial.
 2. **CPU time limits**: Some data is generated in-memory by Apex code, which can also slow down other parts of the system for users.
-Sometimes, the data doesn't need to be stored in a custom object (which would consume your org's storage limits), but the data itself may not change frequently, so caching the data could be useful optimization.
+Sometimes, the data doesn't need to be stored in a custom object (which would consume your org's storage limits), but the data itself may not change frequently, so caching the data could be a useful optimization.
-3. **Callout limits**: for some data lives outside of Salesforce, and Salesforce developers need to retrieve it within Apex.
-There are not only limits on the number of callouts per transaction, but also limits on when you can make a callout in Apex - you cannot make a callout after running a DML statement, which can make Apex development even more challenging for developers that need to implement tight integrations with external systems.
+3. **Callout limits**: for many Salesforce orgs, not all data lives within Salesforce - we often need to integrate with external systems to retrieve data that lives outside of Salesforce, using callouts in Apex (typically using the classes `Http`, `HttpRequest`, and `HttpResponse`).
+And when making callouts in Apex, there are limits on both the number of callouts per transaction, as well as limits on when you can make a callout in Apex - you cannot make a callout after running a DML statement, which can make Apex development even more challenging for developers that need to implement tight integrations with external systems.

-Recently when working on [Nebula Logger](https://nebulalogger.com), there were several areas that caused issues for customer orgs with large data volumes (LDV).
-One of Nebula Logger's features is that it automatically logs data about the current `Organization`, the current `User`, their `AuthSession` and other contexual data.
+Most recently, I ran into some of these issues when working on [Nebula Logger](https://nebulalogger.com) - there were several areas in the codebase that caused issues for customer orgs with large data volumes (LDV).
+This was caused by one of Nebula Logger's features, where it automatically logs data about the current `Organization`, the current `User`, their `AuthSession` and other contexual data.
 But some of this data requires SOQL queries, which can introduce 2 issues:

 1. **SOQL query limits**: although most of Nebula Logger's queries run async, some of them run synchronously, which counts against the same limit that Apex developers are using within their own code.
 This is done so that the data can be set on the `LogEntryEvent__e` platform events, which several orgs use in external systems that [subscribe to the platform events using the Pub/Sub API](https://developer.salesforce.com/docs/platform/pub-sub-api/overview).
 So, in order to set the fields on the platform events, querying the data has to be done synchronously.
 These queries unfortunately count towards the same transactional limits used by other Apex in the org, such as [`Limits.getQueries()`](https://developer.salesforce.com/docs/atlas.en-us.apexref.meta/apexref/apex_methods_system_limits.htm#apex_System_Limits_getQueries) and [`Limits.getQueryRows()`](https://developer.salesforce.com/docs/atlas.en-us.apexref.meta/apexref/apex_methods_system_limits.htm#apex_System_Limits_getQueryRows).
 2. **Database throttling in orgs with large data volume (LDV)**: for orgs that have millions of rows of data in several objects, every query needs to be as performant as possible - and if not needed, then don't run unnecessary queries.
 For Nebula Logger, some orgs still want the data to be _occassionally_ queried (as it provides more context for logging data) - but for several of the queries (like the `Profile` for the current user), the queried data typically doesn't change frequently, so querying the data in every transaction could definitely be seen as unnecessary.

-Over the course of about a month, I implemented some enhancements to help alleviate some of the slowness by implementing [a caching system](https://github.com/jongpie/NebulaLogger/blob/v4.9.9/nebula-logger/core/main/configuration/classes/LoggerCache.cls).
+Over the course of a few months, I implemented some enhancements to help alleviate some of the slowness by implementing [a caching system](https://github.com/jongpie/NebulaLogger/blob/v4.9.10/nebula-logger/core/main/configuration/classes/LoggerCache.cls).
 The caching system not only helped with Nebula Logger's performance, but it also laid the groundwork for a standalone cache management system that I've released as another open source project: [Nebula Cache Manager](https://github.com/jongpie/NebulaCacheManager)

 And in today's article, I'd like to walk through some of the thoughts & iterations I made when implementing the system.
 We'll start by implementing an incredibly basic caching system in only 3 lines of code - and by the end, we'll have a flexible caching system that's scalable & configurable, using 400+ lines of Apex code & 2 custom metadata types.

+## Prerequesites: Understanding Some Platform Essentials

+In order to build a cache management system, it's important to understand some nuances of coding in Apex.
+This will let us know what problem we're solving, and

-## Prerequisite: Understanding Apex Static Variables
+### Prerequisite: Understanding the Problem with Apex Static Variables

 Before we build a cache system, it's important to understand how Apex handles static variables, as well as how transactions impact them.
 Luckily, it doesn't take much code to demonstrate some of the relevant behavior.
 In this example, I'm querying the `Group` object, which stores [queues](https://www.salesforceben.com/everything-you-need-to-know-about-salesforce-queues/).
 If you have ever tried to automatically assign a record to a queue, you may have already found that queue data has to be queried - there are no built-in Apex classes or methods that can be used to retrieve this data.
 And typically, queues do not change frequently, which makes them a great candidate for data to cache.